 To help residents of Tower Hamlets compost at home we offer compost bins and wormeries for just £5 each.

-Delivery to your home will normally be made during the week following receipt of your order and it will take 5 working days.
-Unfortunately we are not able to specify an exact time slot for delivery.
+Delivery to your home will normally be made during the week.
+Unfortunately we are not able to specify a time slot for delivery.